mbnarayn/KnowledgeBase/README.md

 netsh interface ipv4 set subinterface “WiFi” mtu=1406 store=persistent
 ```

-Replace "WiFi with the name of the network interface.
+Replace "WiFi" with the name of the network interface.
 This can be obtained by running the following command:
 ```
 netsh interface ipv4 show interface
 ```